-1. Projects will receive 0 to 8.0 points (rounded to the nearest 0.00) based upon the lowest and highest total development cost per residential square foot (total gross square feet of the residential and manager units), as follows:

-- a.
-The project with the lowest total development cost per residential square foot will receive 8.0 points. - b.
-The project with the highest total development cost per residential square foot will receive 0 points. - c.
-Other projects will receive a percentage of the 8.0 points based upon where the subject project's cost falls among the range of costs (highest cost less lowest cost). - d.
-For example, a project whose cost is 25% of the way from the lowest cost to the highest cost will receive 75% \ 8.0 = 6.00 points, and a project whose cost is 75% of the way from the lowest cost to the highest cost will receive 25% \ 8.0 = 2.00 points. - e.
-The formula used is (subject to correction of any typos): = (1 ([Subject Project's cost] [Lowest Cost]) / ([Highest Cost] [Lowest Cost])) \ 8.0. - f.
+- 1. Projects will receive 0 to 8.00 points (rounded to the nearest hundredth) based upon the lowest and highest total development cost per residential square foot (total gross square feet of the residential and manager units), as follows: - a.
+The project with the lowest total development cost per residential square foot will receive 8.00 points. - b.
+The project with the highest total development cost per residential square foot will receive 0.00 points. - c.
+Other projects will receive a percentage of the 8.00 points based upon where the subject project's cost fall among the range of costs (highest cost less lowest cost). - d.
+For example, a project whose cost is 25% of the way from the lowest cost to the highest cost will receive 75% 8.00 = 6.00 points, and a project whose cost is 75% of the way from the lowest cost to the highest cost will receive 25% 8.00 = 2.00 points. - e.
+The formula used is (subject to correction of any typos): = (1 ([subject project's cost] [lowest cost]) / ([highest cost] [lowest cost])) 8.00. - f.
 9% and 4% projects are scored in separate pools. - 2.
-Projects will receive 0 to 8.0 points (rounded to the nearest 0.00) based upon the lowest and highest total development cost per unit, as follows: - a.
-The project with the lowest total development cost per unit will receive 8.0 points. - b.
-The project with the highest total development cost per unit will receive 0 points. - c.
-Other projects will receive a percentage of the 8.0 points based upon where the subject project's cost falls among the range of costs (highest cost less lowest cost) - d.
+Projects will receive 0 to 8.00 points (rounded to the nearest hundredth) based upon the lowest and highest total development cost per unit, as follows: - a.
+The project with the lowest total development cost per unit will receive 8.00 points. - b.
+The project with the highest total development cost per unit will receive 0.00 points. - c.
+Other projects will receive a percentage of the 8.00 points based upon where the subject project's cost falls among the range of costs (highest cost less lowest cost) - d.
 The example and formula are the same as listed above for the cost per square foot. - e.
-9% and 4% projects are scored in separate pools. - B. Total development costs of mixed-use projects with substantial non-residential use (including public and commercial uses) with its own non-HHFDC financing, may be evaluated without the non-residential component by proportionately reducing the total development costs based upon the gross floor area of the non-residential, and excluding the gross floor area of the non-residential use from the gross building area.
+9% and 4% projects are scored in separate pools.

+B. Total development costs of mixed-use projects with substantial non-residential use (including public and commercial uses) with its own non-HHFDC financing, may be evaluated without the non-residential component by proportionately reducing the total development costs based upon the gross floor area of the non-residential, and excluding the gross floor area of the non-residential use from the gross building area.
 For mixed income projects with a substantial number of units not being financed by LIHTC, the cost and area of these units may be discounted if the applicant can provide a clear and reasonable cost breakdown for the units not considered affordable under this program.

+Criterion 4 - Project Readiness

-Criterion 4.
-Applicant's readiness to proceed with development of project 0 to 16 points development of the Project will commence in a timely manner.
+Identification of serious issues in need of resolution for the project to proceed in a timely manner and the ability of the Development Team to resolve these issues such that the development of the Project will commence in a timely manner.
 (For example, lack of adequate financing sources; land use and zoning issues; or utility, water, and sewer availability.)